ChristinaLK/blog/_posts/2015-07-03-pull-requests-squash.md

 squash zzz Zap
 ~~~

-Note that the commits are liste from oldest to newest, which is
+Note that the commits are listed from oldest to newest, which is
 opposite of their order in `git log`.

 Save